Secure Logstash

 }

-The ssl_certificate_verification bit is necessary for accepting self-signed SSL certificates.
+The `ssl_certificate_verification` bit is necessary for accepting self-signed SSL certificates.
 You might also need to add cacert parameter to provide the path to your .cer or .pem file.